 I love the taste of Lebanese extra-virgin olive oil, which is why I co-founded Oleavanti.

-I grew up with olive oil at home in Southern California.
 My father came from a family of winemakers and he loved to cook the Calabrian foods that he remembered from his youth.
-At the time, Italian foods were not a staple in supermarkets and we had to drive across town to get our supplies.
+At the time, Mediterranean foods were not a staple in supermarkets and we had to drive across town to get our supplies.
 He used olive oil on everything and even insisted my sister and I take a tablespoon every day “for health.”